Provide growers, traders, input suppliers access to training and information

 - Field days are organised in villages with potato demonstration fields for growers, input suppliers, extension staff and other service providers (including local banks and credit organisations).

-- Open days are organised at Rangpur Himagar Pvt Ltd and Salamin Foods Ltd for interested parties in improved handling and storage solutions.
+- Open days are organised at Sathi Himagar Pvt Ltd and Salamin Foods Ltd for interested parties in improved handling and storage solutions.
 This will facilitate the commercial uptake of the Dutch technologies.

 - Training-of-trainer modules are developed and implemented to enable input suppliers, extension staff and other service providers to further disseminate the recommended potato cultivation and handling practices.